 - Changes to an index’s composition – weighted indices can see their prices shift when companies are added or removed, as traders adjust their positions to account for the new composition

-When index trading with CFDs, you can go long or short.
-Going long means you are buying a market because you expect the price to rise.
-Going short means you are selling a market because you expect the price to fall.
+When index trading with CFDs, you can go both long and short.
+Going long means you’re buying a market because you expect the price to rise.
+Going short means you’re selling a market because you expect the price to fall.

-With CFDs, your profit or loss is determined by the accuracy of your prediction, and the overall size of the market movement.
+With CFD trading, your profit or loss is determined by the accuracy of your prediction and the overall size of the market movement.

 Trade with leverage

 CFDs are leveraged products.
-This means you only need to commit a small initial deposit – known as margin – to open a position that gives you much larger market exposure.
+This means you only need to commit an initial deposit – known as margin – to open a position that gives you much larger market exposure.

 When trading with leverage, you should remember that your profit or loss is calculated using the entire position size, not just the initial margin used to open it.
-That means both profits and losses can be magnified compared to your outlay, and that losses can exceed deposits.
+This means that while leverage can magnify profits, it can also amplify losses.

 Hedge your existing positions

-Alternatively, if you had a current short position on several individual shares which feature on an index, you can hedge against the risk of any price increases with a long position on that index.
+If you had a current short position on several individual shares which feature on an index, you could hedge against the risk of any price increases with a long position on that index.
 If the index rises, your index position will earn a profit, counteracting a proportion of the losses on your short share positions.

 Choose how to trade indices

-With IG, you can use CFDs to trade indices.
-CFDs are a financial derivative, which means you can use them to speculate on indices that are rising in value, as well as falling.
+With us, you can use CFDs to trade indices.
+CFDs are financial derivatives, which means you can use them to take a position on indices that are rising in value, as well as falling.

 |Accessible to||All clients|